Doocey/tyne-time/src/content/posts/2014-07-07-newcastle-united-rivalling-qpr-steven-caulker.md

 ---
 title: Newcastle United should be rivalling QPR for Steven Caulker
-description: 'After relegation to the Championship, Cardiff City are set to sell one of their prized assets in Steven Caulker to QPR - begging the question why NUFC are..'
+description: "After relegation to the Championship, Cardiff City are set to sell one of their prized assets in Steven Caulker to QPR - begging the question why NUFC are.."
 author: Kevin Doocey
 type: post
 date: 2014-07-07T14:11:03+00:00
-excerpt: 'There is no doubt that the valuation of young England players with minimal Premier League experience has become somewhat of a joke in recent years.
-Luke Shaw - a fantastic talent with a huge future..'
+excerpt: "There is no doubt that the valuation of young England players with minimal Premier League experience has become somewhat of a joke in recent years.
+Luke Shaw - a fantastic talent with a huge future.."
 url: /2014/07/07/newcastle-united-rivalling-qpr-steven-caulker/
 categories:
   - Newcastle United News